istio/community/WORKING-GROUP-PROCESSES.md

 Working groups operate with a fair amount of autonomy within the broader scope of the project.
 They tend to be long-lived, representing major initiatives over Istio’s lifetime.

 Some working groups focus on specific technologies.
-For example, the Integrations working group primarily focuses on Mixer.
+For example, the Policy and Telemetry working group primarily focuses on Mixer.
 Other working groups are cross-cutting in nature such as the Performance and Scalability working group.

-The technical oversight committee is responsible for the Istio project as a whole.
-It sets the overall direction of the project, helps make crosscutting architectural decisions, helps establish and dissolve working groups, and helps ensure all working groups are generally rowing in the same direction
+The [technical oversight committee](TECH-OVERSIGHT-COMMITTEE.md) is responsible for the Istio project as a whole.
+It sets the overall direction of the project, helps make crosscutting architectural decisions, helps establish and dissolve working groups, and helps ensure all working groups are generally rowing in the same direction.

 Although working groups are relatively lightweight structures, we want to keep the number of working groups low in order to keep things manageable.